ga4gh-discovery/data-connect/SEARCHSPEC.md

 #### Concrete Example

-Here is a detailed example of a directory full of Phenopacket files exposed as a single table via the GA4GH Search API.
+Here is a detailed example of a directory full of Phenopacket files exposed as a single table via the Data Connect API.
 Each row corresponds to one Phenopacket.
 The table has two columns:

 *   **id**, the ID of that row’s phenopacket
 *   **phenopacket**, the entire contents of the Phenopacket as a JSON object